OpenNaja/cobra-tools/docs/Guides/ACSE/Scripting-Guide/Content-Packs.md

 ## Distributing the Content Pack

 If you want to share your Content Pack, you only need to distribute the Content Pack folder containing your Manifest.xml and OVL files.
-Inside `ovldata`, create a ZIP file from your Content Pack folder and save it.
+Inside ovldata, create a ZIP file from your Content Pack folder and save it.
 Open your ZIP file and remove any directory and file not required from it.
 Any folder such as `Init` or `Main` used for `File > New` in OVL tool does not need to be included in the package.

 In this example, the ZIP content will look like this: